What To Wear In Sardinia

 Water bottle

-Sardinia gets hot in the summer, with average temperatures in July and August hovering around 28.5°C. With that in mind, the best way to deal with the heat is by keeping yourself hydrated.
+Sardinia gets hot in the summer, and the best way to deal with the heat is by keeping yourself hydrated.

-And the best way to keep yourself hydrated is to take your own water bottle with you.
+The best way to keep yourself hydrated is to take your own water bottle with you.
 So make sure to add a good water bottle to your Sardinia packing list.
-I recommend a flask such as this, as it will keep your water nice and chilled throughout the day, even if you leave it in the sun.
+I recommend a water bottle that will keep your water nice and chilled throughout the day, even if you leave it in the sun.

 There’s no excuse to go around buying multitudes of plastic water bottles while you’re out and about, further adding to our planet’s plastic problem.
-Instead, find a good quality water bottle such as this and bring it with you on your Sardinia vacation.
+Instead, find a good quality water bottle to bring to Sardinia and refill it with tap water.

 Lightweight / quick dry beach towel

-A proper Sardinia packing list calls for a good quick dry towel!
+A proper packing list for a summer trip to Sardinia calls for a good quick dry towel!

-These microfibre towels dry in a matter of minutes after drying yourself post-swim.
-They’re super absorbent, lightweight, and can roll up to a tiny size, meaning they’re ultra-packable, too.
+I recommend packing a lightweight, quick-dry beach towel.
+It packs super small, and dries in a matter of minutes.
+It’s super absorbent, lightweight, and can roll up to a tiny size.
 A must-have!

 Umbrella

-We don’t get a whole lot of rain in summer in Sardinia, though, so the main thing about umbrellas (especially the packable type with a telescopic handle) in this case is that they’re convenient.
+We don’t get a whole lot of rain in summer in Sardinia, though, so the main thing about umbrellas (especially the packable type with a telescopic handle) in this case is that they’re convenient and easy to carry around.

 Make sure to check out my other posts to help you plan your trip: